-9.3 Needs of the Special Vulnerable Groups
+9.2 Needs of the Special Vulnerable Groups

-Special needs of highly vulnerable groups including differently able persons (PwDs), aged persons, children and women, will be taken care of, while addressing the preparedness, response and relief requirements of disaster victims.
+Special needs of highly vulnerable groups including differently abled persons (PwDs), aged persons, children and women, will be taken care of, while addressing the preparedness, response and relief requirements of disaster victims.
 A specific strategy for addressing the risk reduction needs of these vulnerable groups will be developed and institutionalized by ward disaster management committee.
-Apart from it, one National NGO, Help Age India, is also working in this region.
-They are maintaining the Old Age Home in Sector 4.
-Mr Rajesh Datta is nodal contact person of Help Age India.
-He can be contacted on 9418977457 for any kind of emergency support required pertaining to old age persons.